ScooloV/bbpedia/docs/core_rules.md

-![](media/core_rules/image285.jpg)or as part of a Blitz action), if the nominated target has a higher Strength characteristic than this player before counting offensive or defensive assists but after applying any other modifierrs, roll a D6 and add this player's Strength characteristic to the result.
+![](media/core_rules/image285.jpg)or as part of a Blitz action), if the nominated target has a higher Strength characteristic than this player before counting offensive or defensive assists but after applying any other modifiers, roll a D6 and add this player's Strength characteristic to the result.
 If the total is higher than the target's Strength characteristic, this player increases their Strength characteristic to be equal to that of